12gaugekenshin/Proof-Of-Compute-Integrity/README.md

-# Proof-Of-Compute-Integrity
+# Proof-Of-Compute-Integrity Prototype

-Formalized Professional Repository of my work.
+You must use the README for this branch in order to run this prototype!